h9839/KeyboardBlog/list.md

 ## [Hotswappable Keyboard PCBs](https://h9839.github.io/test/kbhs)

 Hot Swappable Keyboard PCBs.
-This feature is all the range now and has become a big market karting buzzword in keyboards, mainly thanks to the glorious lineup of products, but what is it actually?
+This feature is all the range now and has become a big marketing buzzword in keyboards, mainly thanks to the glorious lineup of products, but what is it actually?